pbouda/ubrew-site/content/General/20150701-why-we-are-doing-this.md

 hands :-) The nice look and shiny design of the Arduboy was definitely one of the reasons for our support.
 The Kickstarter page lists some projects that pioneered games on the Arduino and that provide great material to start with programming graphics and sound on a low-end platform.
-A crazy project somehow, that we hope to see around and growing for a longer time.
+A crazy project, that we hope to see around and growing for a longer time.